Prepay starter bonus icon

 All articles

-How to move to Canada: A step-by-step guide for US Citizens
+How to move to Canada: A step-by-step guide for US citizens

-How to move to Canada: A step-by-step guide for US Citizens
+How to move to Canada: A step-by-step guide for US citizens

 Dreaming of maple leaves, poutine, and universal healthcare?
 If you’re a US citizen with your sights set on moving to Canada, you’re not alone.
 Canada’s allure is undeniable, whether you’re chasing career opportunities, reuniting with family, or simply craving a change of scenery.
 But moving to another country isn’t as simple as packing your bags and waving goodbye to Uncle Sam.